StrangeBeeCorp/docs/docs/thehive/user-guides/manage-password.md

 ## Edit your password

-Use this procedure to change your current password.
+You can change your current password when logged in to your account.

 1. {% include-markdown "includes/user-symbol-go-to.md" %}